confluentinc/ksql/docs/how-to-guides/create-a-user-defined-function.md

 - UDAFs must be parameterized with three generic types.
 In this example, they are `<Integer, List<Integer>, Integer>`.
 The first parameter represents the type of the column to aggregate over.
 The second column represents the internal representation of the aggregation, which is established in `initialize()`.
 The third parameter represents the type that the query interacts with, which is converted by `map()`.

-- All types, including inputs, intermediate representations, and final representations, must be [types that ksqlDB supports](../../developer-guide/syntax-reference/#ksqldb-data-types).
+- All types, including inputs, intermediate representations, and final representations, must be [types that ksqlDB supports](../../concepts/functions/#supported-types).

+- The `merge` method controls how two [session windows](../../concepts/time-and-windows-in-ksqldb-queries/#session-window) fuse together when one extends and overlaps another.
+In this example, the content of the "earlier" aggregate is simply taken.
+If you are using session windows, you'll want to think through what good merge semantics are for your aggregation.

 ## Add the uberjar to ksqlDB server